drpetersonfernandes/BatchConvertIsoToXiso/ReadMe.md

 ## Troubleshooting

-*   Ensure `extract-xiso.exe` are present in the same directory as the application. `extract-xiso.exe` is crucial for both conversion and testing.
+*   **`extract-xiso.exe` Missing**: Ensure `extract-xiso.exe` is present in the same directory as the application.
+It is bundled with the release, so if it's missing, re-extract the application. `extract-xiso.exe` is crucial for both conversion and testing.
-*   Make sure you have appropriate read permissions for the input folder and write permissions for the output folder and temporary extraction folders.
+*   **Archive Extraction Failed (e.g., "File is corrupted")**: If you encounter errors like "File is corrupted.
+Data error has occurred." when processing `.zip`, `.7z`, or `.rar` files, it indicates that the archive itself is damaged or incomplete.
+This application cannot repair corrupted archives.
+Please verify the integrity of your source archive files.
+*   **"Not enough space on the disk"**: This error occurs when the drive where files are being processed (input, output, or temporary extraction folders) runs out of space.
+Ensure you have sufficient free disk space, especially when converting or testing many large files, as temporary files can consume significant space during the process.
-*   If ISO testing fails, the ISO might be corrupted or not a valid Xbox/Xbox 360 ISO image.
+*   **Invalid ISO**: If `extract-xiso` reports that an ISO is "not a valid xbox iso image", the file may be corrupted or not a true Xbox/Xbox 360 ISO.
 Review the application log for detailed error messages from `extract-xiso`.
+*   **Permissions**: Make sure you have appropriate read permissions for the input folder and write permissions for the output folder and temporary extraction folders.
-*   Review the application log window for detailed error messages during any operation.
+*   **Review Logs**: Always review the application's log window for detailed error messages during any operation.
-*   Automatic error reports will be sent to the developer if unexpected issues occur.
+*   **Automatic Error Reports**: Automatic error reports will be sent to the developer if unexpected issues occur, helping to improve the application.

 ## Acknowledgements

 *   This application is a **GUI wrapper for extract-xiso**.
 We extend our heartfelt thanks and acknowledgment to the **XboxDev team** for creating and maintaining the powerful `extract-xiso` command-line tool that makes this application possible.
 Without their excellent work, this GUI interface would not exist.
 *   Uses **extract-xiso** for the core ISO to XISO conversion and ISO integrity testing.
 [Find more information or source here (on GitHub)](https://github.com/XboxDev/extract-xiso).
+*   Uses **SevenZipSharp** for archive extraction.
+[Find more information or source here (on GitHub)](https://github.com/squid-box/SevenZipSharp).
 *   Developed by [Pure Logic Code](https://www.purelogiccode.com).

 ---